 Outside activities in St Kilda

 Of course!
-Most first time visitors venture outside of Melbourne’s CBD just for this beach.
+Most first time visitors to Melbourne venture outside of the city centre just for this beach.
+And it’s well worth the effort.
 It is a sandy beach with calm bayside waters suitable for swimmers of all ages.

 Cafes and restaurants line the foreshore and you can stroll, ride, take a bike tour or rollerblade along the beachside path.
 On warm sunny days this beach is very busy until late into the night.

-Take a stroll along the iconic pier where post war migrant ships from Europe first docked.
+Take a stroll along the iconic St Kilda pier where post war migrant ships from Europe first docked.
 From here we welcomed thousands of new immigrants to our city.

 The pier is a wonderful spot to view the city of Melbourne, take a romantic stroll and view the local wildlife.
 You can often see seals and dolphins playing in the water and the area is home to a colony of over 1,000 fairy penguins.
-The best time to see the penguins is at dusk.
+The best time to see the cute little waddlers is at dusk.